Membership Overview

 Customers can purchase a membership online, through admin, or at the POS.
 On the payment page, personal details for the membership can be added.
 If the purchaser is also the beneficiary, this can be specified by checking a box; otherwise, the beneficiary’s details can be entered separately.
 Credit card details are securely stored for future payments.

-How to Purchase a Membership Online
+Purchase a Membership Online

-How to purchase a membership in the back office (Admin)
+Purchase a membership in the back office (Admin)

-How to purchase a membership in POS
+Purchase a membership in POS

 1. Purchase a membership with an application form and direct debit (only supported through Merchant Warrior):